1999 South Dakota Learjet 35 crash: Third interception and escort

 About 16:50 UTC, two F-16s from the 119th Wing of the North Dakota Air National Guard with the identification "NODAK 32" were directed to intercept N47BA.
-TULSA 13 flight also returned from refueling and all four fighters maneuvered close to the Lear.
+TULSA 13 flight also returned from refueling and all four fighters maneuvered close to the Learjet.
 The TULSA 13 lead pilot reported, "We've got two visuals on it.
 It's looking like the cockpit window is iced over and there's no displacement in any of the control surfaces as far as the ailerons or trims."
 About 17:01 UTC, TULSA 13 flight returned to the tanker again, while NODAK 32 remained with N47BA.

-There was some speculation in the media that the fighter jets were prepared to shoot down the Learjet if it threatened to crash in a heavily populated area.
-Officials at the Pentagon strongly denied that possibility.
-Shooting down the plane "was never an option," Air Force spokesman Captain Joe Della Vedova said, adding that "I don't know where that came from."
+Officials at the Pentagon denied that a shoot down of the Learjet was considered to prevent a possible crash in a heavily populated area, indicating that the fighter jets were not armed with air-to-air missiles.

-Canadian Prime Minister Jean Chrétien authorized the Royal Canadian Air Force to shoot down the plane if it entered Canadian airspace without making contact.
+Canadian Prime Minister Jean Chrétien authorized the Canadian Forces Air Command to shoot down the plane if it entered Canadian airspace without making contact.
 He writes in his 2018 memoirs, "The plane was heading toward the city of Winnipeg and the air traffic controllers feared that it would crash into the Manitoba capital.
 I was asked to give permission for the military to bring down the plane if that became necessary.
 With a heavy heart, I authorized the procedure.
 Shortly after I made my decision, I learned that the plane had crashed in South Dakota."
-Chrétien relates that Stewart was "an excellent golfer, whom I knew and liked very much."

 Crash

-The Learjet's cockpit voice recorder (CVR), which was recovered from the wreckage, contained an audio recording of the last thirty minutes of the flight (it was an older model which only recorded thirty minutes of audio; the aircraft was also not equipped with a flight data recorder).
+The Learjet's cockpit voice recorder (CVR), which was recovered from the wreckage, contained an audio recording of the last thirty minutes of the flight.
+It was an older model, which recorded only thirty minutes of audio.
+The aircraft was not equipped with a flight data recorder.
 At 17:10:41 UTC, the Learjet's engines can be heard winding down on the CVR recording, indicating that the plane's fuel had been exhausted.
 In addition, sounds of the stick shaker and the disconnection of the autopilot can be heard.
 With the engines powered down, the autopilot would have attempted to maintain altitude, causing the plane's airspeed to drop until it approached stall speed, at which point the stick shaker would have automatically engaged to warn the pilot and the autopilot would have switched itself off.